defval/di/README.md

 server.ListenAndServe()
 ```

-> Note that by default, the container creates instances as a singleton.
+> Note, by default the container creates singletons.
 > But you can change this behaviour.
 See [Prototypes](https://github.com/goava/di#prototypes).

 ### Invoke

-As an alternative to resolving we can use `Invoke()` function of `Container`.
+As an alternative to resolve we can use `Invoke()` function of `Container`.
 It builds
-dependencies and call provided function.
-Invoke function may return optional error.
+dependencies and calls provided function.
+Invoke function can return optional error.

 ```go
 // StartServer starts the server.